Matt Heaphy says he has energy to burn, and he is busy burning it -- on a bike, in a kayak, on a pontoon boat or in a tai chi class.

 A: I've pretty much done everything I wanted to in life but jump out of an airplane.
 I wanted to be a parachuter, but my eyesight wasn't good enough.

-Q: If you could give young people one piece of advice, what would it be?
+Q: If you could give young people one piece of advice, what would

 A: Exercise and take responsibility for your actions.